aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textparagraph/_index.md

 ### isEastAsianLineBreak() {#isEastAsianLineBreak--}

+<b>@deprecated.</b> Please use the 'isEastAsianLineBreak' property instead.
 Specifies whether an East Asian word can be broken in half and wrapped onto the next line without a hyphen being added.

 ```javascript
 isEastAsianLineBreak() : boolean;